Composers: Mick

 Bass: Phil Spalding

-Acoustic guitar: Mick
+Acoustic guitars: Mick

 Jagger